gbabineau/findAtlasReviewChanges/README.md

 ## Installing

+This requires some knowledge of working with command lines on your computer.

-You will need to install Python.
+1. You will need to install Python.

+1. Certain dependencies are required.
+To install them run the following commands.

 ```batch
 pip install ebird-api